Anxhul10/DAG/README.md

 # dag-rs

-`dag-rs` parses workspace and constructs a Directed Acyclic Graph (DAG) of local package dependencies within a monorepo or similar setups.
+`dag-rs` (Directed Acyclic Graph) parses workspace and constructs a Directed Acyclic Graph (DAG) of local package dependencies within a monorepo or similar setups.
 Each edge in the graph represents a `dependent → dependency` relationship.

 ## Installation